Yousef-Hammar/go-code-review/README.md

 # Schwarz IT Code Review Repository

-This repository contains my solution for the coding challenge completed during the onboarding process as a Go developer for Schwarz IT.
+This repository contains my solution for the coding challenge during the onboarding process as a Go developer for Schwarz IT.
 It aims to address various code smells and security issues identified in the original code.

 ## Prerequisites